Squirrel Class (Year 3 and Year 4)

-Classroom Volunteers: Extra help in the classroom is alway appreciated, whether it is a regular commitment or occasional help when you are able to.
+Classroom Volunteers: Extra help in the classroom is always appreciated, whether it is a regular commitment or occasional help when you are able to.
 From time to time we also need help on trips or with special activities in school.
-If you are interested in volunteering to help please speak with Mrs Wolstecroft.
+If you are interested in volunteering to help please speak with Mrs Savage or Mrs Fox.
 All volunteers in school must complete a Disclosure and Barring Scheme check.

 Illness: If your child is ill please contact the school office as soon as possible on the first morning of their absence from school.
 It helps us if you can also let us know why your child is absent.
 Please do not send your child back to school until they have been well for 24 hours.
 If your child has vomitted or had diarrhoea they must remain off school until 48 hours after the last bout of illness.
 These precautions help your child to get the most out of school and also avoid spreading infection to others.

-PE Days: Fox Class has PE lessons on Wednesday and Thursday.
-They will need their full PE kit in school on these days.
+PE Days: Squirrel Class has PE lessons on Fridays.
+They will need their full PE kit in school.
 Children need a pair of shorts and t-shirt for gymnastics as well as jogging bottoms, a sweatshirt and trainers for games when the weather is colder.
 We advise that PE kits stay in school at all times and will send them home to be washed during the holidays.